anniehedgpeth/anniehedgpeth.github.io/_drafts/10M-InSpec.md

 Now imagine putting those commands in a CI/CD pipeline and using them across all of your environments.
 So many possibilities!

 #3.
 You begin to see how much you need it.
+If your company requires strict adherance to regulatory requirements, then you definitely know that you can benefit from an auditing tool.
+Then you begin to see how easy it is to turn something like this: